ankit3388/AlgorithmicBooking/README.md

 - **User Authentication:** Secure authentication using Firebase Authentication to manage user access.
 - **Classroom Booking:** Users can book classrooms based on need of expected Participants, Date and Timing interview partitions, providing a streamlined process for resource allocation.
 - **Optimization:** The app aims to optimize the allocation of resources, ensuring efficient use of available classrooms.
+- **Allocation: ** Use NodeMailer Send them to mail for Confirmation Booked Room

 ## Setup